-Chromatic harmonica player for 40+ years.
-Classical notation reading, and improvisation skills Specialties on latin genres like tango, samba; also jazz, pop, rock.
+Chromatic harmonica player for 50 years.
+Classical notation reading, and improvisation skills Specialties in Latin genres like tango, samba; also jazz, pop, rock.
 Facilities to record and mix in pro level.
-Extra skills on spanish guitar, drums, clarinet and MIDI programing.
+Extra skills in Spanish guitar, drums, clarinet, and MIDI programming.

-I've played chromatic harmonica for 40+ years.
-I read classical notation as well as improvise over chords and/or hearing, many styles (jazz, folk, pop, rock); preferences on latin genres like tango and samba.
+I've played chromatic harmonica for 50 years.
+I read classical notation as well as improvise over chords and/or hearing, many styles (jazz, folk, pop, rock); preferences on Latin genres like tango and samba.

 I run "El Caldero" (www.estudioelcaldero.com.ar), a Project Studio with all facilities to record and mix electric and acoustic instruments (including myself).

-Some extra skills on orchestral harmonicas (bass and chord), spanish guitar, drums, clarinet and MIDI programing.
+Some extra skills on orchestral harmonicas (bass and chord), Spanish guitar, drums, clarinet, and MIDI programming.